FAQ

 -

 No, all existing data remain unchanged when installing HDDRIVER.
-Drives with more than four partitions created by old versions of the ICD driver software, which was using a non-standard partition scheme, require a special treament.
+Drives with more than four partitions created by very old versions of the ICD driver software, which was using a non-standard partition scheme, require a special treament.
 In this case data have to be converted with software that is included in the HDDRIVER distribution.
 No data are lost by this conversion.

 When installing HDDRIVER another already installed hard disk driver will automatically be disabled.